kumagai-group/pydefect/docs_rst/tutorial.rst

     1  -3m       {'Mg': [1.75, 1.75], 'O': [2.14, 2.14, 2.14, 2.14, 2.14, 2.14]}  ( 0.125,  0.125,  0.125)  0.03
     2  -43m      {'Al': [1.75, 1.75, 1.75, 1.75], 'O': [1.57, 1.57, 1.57, 1.57]}  ( 0.500,  0.500,  0.500)  0.16

-Note, again, that the local minima may not be the best initial points for some particular interstitials, so users must need to recognize the limit of this procedure.
+Note, again, that the local minima may not be the best initial points for some interstitials, so users must need to recognize the limit of this procedure.

-To add these two interstitial sites, where the fractional coordinates are based on the standardized primitive cell, we use the :code:`add_interstitials_from_local_extrema` (= :code:`ai`) sub-command like
+To add the two interstitial sites, we use the :code:`add_interstitials_from_local_extrema` (= :code:`ai`) sub-command as follows:

 ::

     pydefect_util ai --local_extrema ../unitcell/dos/volumetric_data_local_extrema.json -i 1 2

-:code:`supercell_info.json` is then updated, which includes the information of the interstitial sites.
+The :code:`supercell_info.json` file holds the information on the interstitial sites.

 ::

     ...
     -- interstitials
     #1
-                      Info: None #1
+                      Info: all_electron_charge #1
     Fractional coordinates: 0.1250000  0.1250000  0.1250000
              Site symmetry: -3m
               Coordination: {'Mg': [1.75, 1.75], 'O': [2.14, 2.14, 2.14, 2.14, 2.14, 2.14]}

     #2
-                      Info: None #2
+                      Info: all_electron_charge #2
     Fractional coordinates: 0.5000000  0.5000000  0.5000000
              Site symmetry: -43m
               Coordination: {'Al': [1.75, 1.75, 1.75, 1.75], 'O': [1.57, 1.57, 1.57, 1.57]}